SEESAI/qgroundcontrol/sees_installer/README.md

 By using mavlink-routerd it is possible to share the single serial port that the doodle modem provides.
 Without it there can only be a single QGC instance connected.

+NOTE: The GCS connects to the mavlink-router UDP server created in port 3000 in any of the available network interfaces on teh base station.
+We use the wireguard one.

+GOTCHA: The UDP server will only server a single GCS, so if you can't connect it's very likely there is anohter GCS connected.
+This is a mavlink-routerd characteritic, which is very helpful as makes it safe.
+We do not want two QGC instances acting as a GCS and controlling the drone!

 ## RTK Base